 Instructional Continuity: Home

-The following pages provide instructors with detailed guidance for ways that they can contribute to Cal Poly's instructional continuity capacity by adapting their courses to virtual learning in the event of an instructional disruption.
-Some disruptions may require rapid adjustments, while others may come with at least some time for planning and preparation.
+The following pages provide instructors with detailed guidance for adapting their courses to virtual learning in the event of an instructional disruption.
 The guidance below is primarily for converting conventional in-class instruction to virtual instruction using available low-tech and high-tech methods and tools.

-Cal Poly’s capacity to continue instruction through disruptions will generate several significant benefits for students, faculty and the entire campus.
-For students, they are able to maintain their progress toward their degrees, which can avoid sometimes serious financial and personal costs.
-For faculty, they have the peace of mind that they can complete teaching assignments.
-For the campus, it demonstrates its commitment to student success in the face of disruptions.
+The benefits of increasing Cal Poly's capacity to continue instruction through disruptions are clear: students will be able to maintain their progress toward their degrees, while avoiding sometimes serious financial and personal costs; instructors will have the peace of mind that they can complete their teaching assignments is a robust fashion; and the larger campus community will uphold its commitment to student success, even in the face of unexpected campus closures.

-This is designed to guide faculty's analysis of the essential components of courses that were designed for in-class instruction and provides options for adapting them to virtual instruction leveraging the instructional technologies Cal Poly offers.
-Following this guide can enhance faculty's clarity about the skills, tools, and resources they will need as they prepare to teach virtual courses in Spring 2020.
+This 2-part guide is designed to help instructors identify and analyze essential components of courses they originally designed for in-class instruction, and provides options for adapting these courses to virtual instruction.
+Following this guide can enhance instructors' clarity about the skills, tools, and resources they will need as they prepare to teach virtual courses.

 - ZOOM for Synchronous and Asynchronous Teaching